FAQs: Heritage Hills Elementary

-Elk Island Public Schools (EIPS) is very excited about the funding recently announced for a replacement school in Heritage Hills.
-We know that you already have some questions and we want to address those immediately.
+Elk Island Public Schools (EIPS) is very excited about the construction of Heritage Hills Elementary, the Wye Elementary replacement school in Heritage Hills.
 Updates will be made to this page as new information becomes available and the project moves ahead.

 How is a site for a new school selected?